 Dark and light mode has different advantages depending on the users’ vision, environment and preferences.
 Let the users choose the theme by themselves.

 Dark mode uses the same patterns and components as SEB’s light mode, the only difference is the colours.
 Most of the components are translated to a dark grey component with light grey details.
 The buttons are the same or almost the same for both dark mode and light mode, this is to ensure a strong brand recognition no matter the theme.
-The secondary button, the delete button, and the light ghost button have small changes in color in their normal state.
-The primary button, confirm delete button, sell button and dark ghost button looks exactly the same.

-Buttons in dark mode
+Elevation for dark mode